Targeting Multi-Loop Integrals with Neural Networks: Multi-loop Feynman integrals

 The top right diagram is a two-loop box diagram with one massive on-shell leg and one off-shell leg.
 This diagram is a topology occurring for example in $t\bar{t}V$ production at two loops, where the boson $V$ is radiated off an external top quark.
 It is close to the configuration of a 2-loop gluon ladder diagram where the exchange of gluons between two top quark lines gives rise to a Coulomb singularity.
 The analytic expression for this type of diagram is not known, but it is anticipated that it will contain elliptic functions.
 This integral depends on 6 Feynman parameters and is the most complicated example we consider in terms of dimensionality.

-The diagram on the lower left of \ref{fig:feyn_diags} is a two-loop three-point function with a massive sub-triangle.
+The diagram on the lower left of \ref{fig:feyn_diags} is a two-loop three-point function with a massive sub-triangle occurring, for instance, in NLO corrections to Higgs production in gluon fusion.
 It is the easiest 2-loop diagram we consider and serves as a stepping stone towards more complicated 2-loop diagrams.
 Analytic results for this diagram can be found in Refs.~\cite{Fleischer:1997bw,Davydychev:2003mv,Bonciani:2003hc}.
 Depending on 5 Feynman parameters this integral is in between the previous two examples in terms of dimensionality of the integration.

 The diagram on the lower right is a topology occurring in Higgs+jet production in gluon fusion at two loops.
 Its analytic expression contains elliptic functions and therefore is cutting edge for integrals that are currently accessible analytically.
 It has been calculated (semi-)analytically in Refs.~\cite{Bonciani:2016qxi,Frellesvig:2019byn} and also served as a benchmark for the development of the program \pysecdec{}~\cite{Borowka:2017idc}, where it is contained in the list of examples.
 This integral is 5-dimensional, so it has the same number of Feynman parameters as the triangle diagram, but it depends on four kinematic invariants rather than two.